dmbarbour/glas/docs/GlasDesign.md

 ### User Applications

-Glas programs are a good fit for the *transaction machine* model of applications.
-And transaction machines are a good fit for my vision of live coding and reactive systems.
+Glas program are a good fit for the *transaction machine* model of applications.
+Of course, it is feasible to design alternative program models as a basis for user applications.
+But transaction machines are an excellent fit for my long-term vision of live coding and reactive systems.
 I'm developing this idea in the [Glas Apps](GlasApps.md) document.

-The Glas command-line utility should provide an interpreter (or JIT-compiler) for at least a console application model, with access to network, filesystem, and stdio.
+A Glas command-line utility can provide a lightweight interpreter for console apps.

 ## Performance